lammps/lammps/doc/src/Developer_par_long.rst

 pencil-decomposition algorithm as shown in the :ref:`fft-parallel` figure.

-Initially (far left), each processor owns a brick of same-color grid cells (actually grid points) contained within in its sub-domain.
+Initially (far left), each processor owns a brick of same-color grid cells (actually grid points) contained within in its subdomain.
 A brick-to-pencil communication operation converts this layout to 1d pencils in the *x*-dimension (center left).
 Again, cells of the same color are owned by the same processor.
 Each processor can then compute